Deepanjalkumar/Deepanjalkumar/README.md

 This account is for my personal projects and involvement with [OPERATION FALCON](https://github.com/operationfalcon).

+# Major programming languages that i used are :

+     1- Python
+     2- Golang
+     3- Javascript
+     4- Php
+     5- c/c++

 Some of my tutorial on golang playground are :

 Golang playground tutorial :